 - purchasing a copy of one of my book editions

-- purchasing some art cards or prints
+- buying some art cards or signed prints

 - purchasing an original